While most girls and women have period pain at some point in their lives, for one in 10*, it can get in the way of normal activities.

 When should I see a doctor?

-You should see your GP if you have already spoken to your Lloyds pharmacist, you have tried all the above methods and you still have severe pain and/or you have other new or unexplained symptoms.
+You should see your GP if you have already spoken to your Pharmacist, you have tried all the above methods and you still have severe pain and/or you have other new or unexplained symptoms.